 The vent pipe can become clogged with debris and allow sewer gas to build up.

 Solution: If you feel comfortable enough to climb up to the roof, check and clear out any debris building up.
 Make sure the vent is covered when you’re done.
-If you do not see any clogs near the surface, you may need to
+If you do not see any clogs near the surface, you may need to call the professionals, and that’s us.

 The washing machine can easily become the source of strange odors since it is connected to your home’s sewage system.
 The washer itself may be emitting the smell or it can come from your pipes.
 Below are a few solutions you can take yourself.